 Many people aren’t aware that you can segment your connections into topic categories within LinkedIn.
 LinkedIn allows you to segment (classify) your connections by subject areas.
 LinkedIn refers to this progress as “tagging.”

 Tagging allows you to organize your connections by industry or subject.
 This is quite useful as it allows you to then tailor your messages to your network so they are most relevant to your members.
-I learned the importance of segmenting your connections the hard way.
+Our founder Alex Pirouz learned the importance of segmenting your connections the hard way.

-My aim was to use the media contacts to get some PR exposure, Accounting connections to create a joint venture relationships and connections within the events industry to hopefully get some speaking gigs.
+Within his first 6 months of using LinkedIn he had connected with over 1000 people within 3 different industries: Media, Accounting & Events.
+His aim was to use the media contacts to get some PR exposure, Accounting connections to create joint venture relationships and connections within the events industry to hopefully get some speaking gigs.

-I knew that in order for me to reach any level of success I would have to personalize my communication and because I could not properly assess who was who quickly within the tags section I had to go through the entire (1000) connections in the untagged folder and re-tag them accordingly.
+He knew that in order for us to reach any level of success he would have to personalize his communication and because… he could not properly assess who was who quickly within the tags section he had to go through the entire (1000) connections in the untagged folder and re-tag them accordingly.

-If you haven’t already segmented your contacts, below I have provided you a step-by-step guide you can follow.
-Simply login to your LinkedIn profile:
+If you haven’t already segmented your contacts, below we have provided you a step-by-step guide you can follow.
+Simply log in to your LinkedIn profile:

 1) Hover over the Networks Tab